Møstings Hus

 Møstings Hus (Møsting's House) is a small Neoclassical country house now used as an exhibition space in the Frederiksberg district of Copenhagen, Denmark.
 A pond lies in front of the building.

 History

 19th century

 Møsting's House dates from a time when Frederiksberg was the most popular place for wealthy Copenhageners to build their summer residences.
 The house was originally located at the corner of Smallegade and Falkoner Allé.
-It was constructed in 1800–01 for judge in Hod-og Stadsretten Ditlev Frederik Feddersen.
+It was constructed in 1800–01 for judge in Hof-og Stadsretten Ditlev Frederik Feddersen.
 The architect is not known.